Willard Hall: Other service

 Hall was President of the Wilmington School Board from 1852 to 1870.
 Hall was also the first President of the Delaware Historical Society.
 In September 1831, Hall was among twenty-five founding members elected to serve on the board of the newly formed Wilmington Savings Fund Society, a community bank designed to provide persons with only modest savings a safe place to deposit their funds.
 On October 1, 1831, Hall was elected president of the bank, a position he held until 1872, when he retired at the age of 92.

 Death

 Hall died on May 10, 1875, in Wilmington, Delaware, where he had moved in 1825.
 He was interred in the Wilmington and Brandywine Cemetery in Wilmington.

 Family

 In 1806, Hall married Junia Killen, the daughter of Chancellor William Killen and they had a daughter, Lucinda.
 Junia died in 1826 and Hall married Harriet Hillyard.

 Religious service

 Hall served as a ruling elder and Sunday School teacher in the Presbyterian Church.

+Legacy

+The World War II Liberty Ship SS Willard Hall was named in his honor.